A Git workflow with the terminal

 git config --global user.email "<your_user_email>"

-Use the user name and email that you also use in your Gitlab/GitHub here.
+Use the user name and email that you also use for your GitHub account.

 Step 1: Initialize a new repository

 A new Git project can be started in an empty folder or in a folder that already contains files.
-For this example, we can create an new folder cookBook
+For this example, first can create a new folder cookBook

 git init